 When you have a crush on someone, you feel infatuation and obsession.
 This results in idealization, making up scenarios with your crush, and looking for this crush to return your own desires.
 You experience a really strong feeling, and it may push you to act boldly to get what you want.

 But crushes are usually temporary and not deep.
 They involve lingering feelings from time to time, but it is not lasting love.
-So if you act upon a crush and pursue a romantic or sexual relationship with this new person, the chances of it turning into something lasting are minimal.
+So if you act upon a crush and pursue a romantic or intimate relationship with this new person, the chances of it turning into something lasting are minimal.

 Reality sets in, and you realize that your idealized perception of this person is not reality.
 Coming out of crush, a person makes wrong decisions mostly.
 You need more time to check if it’s real love, or just an attraction to a new good friend.